All Eyes on Supplements and Herbs for Better Eye Health

 Zinc at appropriate levels strengthens retinal cells and helps prevent blindness from macular degeneration.

-Getting too much of certain micronutrients, minerals and herbs can cause health problems.
+It is important to note that getting too much of a micronutrient, mineral or herb can cause health problems and interact with prescription medications.
 Before taking any dietary supplement or herb, always check with your doctor first.

 Right at Home’s professional in-home caregivers provide services that support both the physical and emotional health of senior clients.
 Our screened and trained caregivers understand the importance that everyday health reminders, including medication reminders, play in the health and well-being of seniors.
 Use our location finder to contact your local Right at Home and ask for a FREE in-home consultation.

 If you’d like to receive ongoing information, advice and support for healthy aging, subscribe to our Caring Right at Home e-newsletter today.

 This has been updated from an original article dated April 3, 2017.